Add Prague to your bucket list now! Not convinced? These 8 things to do in Prague might just change your mind.

 Take a Boat Ride to Na Kampe

 Definitely one of the most heart-eyes charming parts of Prague is in Mala Strana.
 If it weren’t for cars and electricity, you would believe you had traveled back in time.
-To add to the lovelieness is the Venitian-like water ways where you can hop on a boat and sail alongside the swans.
+To add to the loveliness is the Venitian-like waterways where you can hop on a boat and sail alongside the swans.
 This view is one of the most beautiful things to see in Prague and I definitely wouldn’t skp this stop!